 - Recovery: the arrangements in place that restore business function, established through detection, correction, and testing.

-- Contingency: your business’s general capacity to cope with disruption that was truly unforeseen, and any final responses should resilience and recovery fail.
+- Contingency: your business’s general capacity to cope with the disruption that was truly unforeseen and any final responses should resilience and recovery fail.